 Participation in OMBI is an important part of the City’s performance management framework.
 OMBI helps us understand where we are doing well and, in doing so, helps us demonstrate value for the tax dollars the City receives from citizens.
 OMBI also helps us identify areas where improvements should be considered.
 Much of OMBI’s value comes from the analysis of the performance information to determine why the results are what they are.

-This year, OMBI has published its seventh joint public report on behalf of all 16 participating municipalities.
+This year, OMBI has published its sixth joint public report on behalf of all 16 participating municipalities.
 This report presents performance information for services delivered by OMBI municipalities.
-It provides data for 2009, 2010 and 2011, and describes some factors that influence the delivery of these services.
+It provides data for 2010, 2011 and 2012, and describes some factors that influence the delivery of these services.
 For more information about OMBI and to read this year’s OMBI joint report, visit ombi.ca.